 An electronics technologist at Precision Technology Inc., Steven designs and builds electronic test equipment and tests the products that the company builds.
 He used the chip eraser at work to give the homemade pipes an aged look.

 The entire sound runs on an analog transistor system developed by Steven himself.
-It also runs on its own waste energy.
 The system avoids wasting energy so it can handle the trills and fast note changes that Steven enjoys composing in his music.

 “It was designed to make music the way I like to write music,” he says.